greg-finley/oldest-living-person/README.md

 # Oldest Living Person

 Watch [Wikipedia's list of oldest living people](https://en.wikipedia.org/wiki/List_of_the_oldest_living_people) in a periodic job.
 Tweet when there's a new oldest person.

+This topic has always fascinated me and been a reminder of our own mortality.
+For instance, as of a few years ago, we no longer had anyone alive who was born in the 19th century.

 The logic is keep a database of the seen top spots and tweet if the top spot has a *birth date* we have not yet seen (hedge against Wikipedia changing the *name* of the person in the top spot and triggering an errant tweet).